httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 ## Encryption of a Response {#explicit}

 Here, a successful HTTP GET response has been encrypted.
-This uses a record size of 4096 and the minimum of 2 octets of padding, so only a partial record is present.
+This uses a record size of 4096 and no padding (just the 2 octet padding length), so only a partial record is present.
 The input keying material is identified by an empty string (that is, the "keyid" field in the header is zero octets in length).

 The encrypted data in this example is the UTF-8 encoded string "I am the walrus".
 The input keying material is the value "B33e_VeFrOyIHwFTIfmesA" (in